Once you have completed your training program in its entirety and received your certificate of completion, you may apply to take the appropriate exam.

-Please visit Becoming a Member.
+Please visit Become A Certified Member.
 Click the appropriate level application and read through it carefully.
 Complete the application.
 You may mail supporting documentation and/or a check that is requested in the application, so long as you add a note explaining that the additional documentation and/or payment belongs with your separate online application.
 All application materials must be in 30 days prior to the date you wish to take the exam.
 If you graduated from a program that is not IMSLEC-accredited at the level you want to sit for, all materials must be in 60 days prior to the date you wish to take the exam.
 If they have questions regarding what to turn in if they are not from an IMSLEC-accredited center, have them contact Marilyn Mathis at .

 Applicants who did not graduate from an IMSLEC-accredited program are required to send in additional documentation with their application and payment.
 You will be sent a confirmation email once you complete your application with a list of required documentation.
 Everything must be sent in 60 days prior to the date you wish to take the exam.